 Hike Description

-Baring Falls is not a highlight of this hike, but rather a pleasant bonus.
-St. Mary Falls and, in particularly, Virginia Falls steal the show during this somewhat strenuous hiking endeavor.
+Baring Falls is not the highlight of this hike, but rather a pleasant bonus.
+St. Mary Falls and Virginia Falls steal the show during this somewhat strenuous hiking endeavor.
 Many visitors of Glacier National Park turn back after seeing Virginia Falls, preferring to do a separate, shorter hike to Baring Falls from Sunrift Gorge.

-Yet those who are in for the more challenging hikes feel inspired to traverse another 2 miles all the way to Baring Falls.
+Yet those who are in for the more challenging hikes feel inspired to traverse another 2 miles to Baring Falls.

 The trail starts at the St. Mary Falls Cutoff Trail.
 Similar to the above-mentioned hikes, the path runs through the forest burned during the Reynolds Creek Fire of 2015.
 About 0.25 mile after departing from the shuttle stop, you reach the Piegan Pass Trail junction.
 Keep to the right here.

-A second trail junction meets you shortly afterwards.
-Stay on the left trail, the St. Mary Lake Trail, this time.
-Hike along it until you reach St. Mary Falls and eventually Virginia Falls, passing a few unnamed waterfalls along the way.
+A second trail junction shows along the trail shortly after that.
+Stay on the left trail, the St. Mary Lake Trail, until you reach St. Mary Falls and eventually Virginia Falls, passing a few unnamed waterfalls along the way.

 To hike to Baring Falls from here, first you need to get back to the St. Mary Falls Cutoff Trail/Piegan Pass Trail junction.
 Make a right turn here and follow the trail leading to the Sun Point area until it takes you to roaring Baring Falls.